Dipesh-Shrestha-APX/Journey/README.md

 🔹 Implemented **Transfer Learning (Feature Learning Method)** using 🔥 **PyTorch**
 📊 Achieved **88.06% test accuracy** on a custom dataset
-✅ Validated the effectiveness of using pre-trained models with limited training data
+✅ Demonstrated the effectiveness of using pre-trained models with limited data